-Chantell Johnson, a beautiful young lady from Illinois who once weighed in at 327 pounds and knew she wanted to take control of her health and her life, was like many of us: she knew she had to do something, but just didn’t know how to go about doing it.
+Wow!
+It’s hard to believe that it’s been five years since Chantell Johnson, a beautiful young lady from Illinois, who once weighed in at 327 pounds and knew she wanted to take control of her health and her life, lost over 150 pounds!
+Chantell was like many of us: she knew she had to do something, but just didn’t know how to go about doing it.
 She initially experienced resistance from her family because they didn’t see a problem with her weight or health.
 Yet, Chantell knew different.

 It was her unrelenting drive that landed her on ABC’s hit show, Extreme Makeover: Weight Loss Edition in 2013.

 Her hard work and dedication to not just losing weight, but building long-term healthy habits, has resulted in a beautiful transformation.
 Today, Chantell’s episode is still motivating people all around the world to get up, get out and get moving.

 The two-hour program featured Johnson, whose dream, in addition to losing a lot of weight, was to return to college and complete her degree.
 The ABC team followed her year-long journey of losing weight while finishing her degree.

 “All I do is fix my clothes,” Chantell said prior to the weight loss.
 “All of the things I have to do to basically hide the fact that I’m big.”

 After the season finale and her big reveal of losing over 159 pounds, Chantell exclaimed, “One year ago, I was headed to a life of mediocre existence, and now…I plan on living my life to the fullest and taking every risk possible.
 I want to take the road less traveled now.
 I’m ready.
 And it doesn’t scare me, it only excites me.”